Current ratio: What it is and how to calculate it

-An asset is considered current if it can be converted into cash within a year or less.
-And current liabilities are obligations expected to be paid within one year.
+The current ratio shows a company’s ability to meet its short-term obligations.
+The ratio is calculated by dividing current assets by current liabilities.
+An asset is considered current if it can be converted into cash within a year or less, while current liabilities are obligations expected to be paid within one year.

 Investors can use this type of liquidity ratio to make comparisons with a company’s peers and competitors.
-Ultimately, the current ratio helps investors understand a company’s ability to cover its short-term debt with its current assets.
+Ultimately, the current ratio helps investors understand a company’s ability to cover its short-term debts with its current assets.

 How to calculate the current ratio